PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

         print("Hello")
 ```

 The loop uses the `range` function which is a shortcut for looping a certain number of times.
-We make a "variable function" called `number` that determines how many times to loop.
+We make a "variable" for the function called `number` that determines how many times to loop.

 We can now use this function very usefully.